quicwg/wg-materials/ietf109/minutes.md

 (We are running really short on time now)

 **Jana Iyengar**: I agree with Lars.
 This is 100% question of experimentation.
 People can do that today.
 Just because we specify doesn't mean people show up and start experimenting.
 It should be the other way around.
-So we should do what Ted proposes: let people present experiences but not protocol design.
+So we should do what Schinazi proposes: let people present experiences but not protocol design.

 **Lars** See you on the mailing list and on the Slack.
 Bye!